 3) How common are entries to and exits from in-work poverty, and what events are associated with such transitions?

 Method and Research Design

-The project comprises quantitative analysis of the Family Resources Survey/Households Below Average Income and Understanding Society surveys.
-It seeks to introduce innovations in terms of the analysis of in-work poverty by moving beyond an exclusive focus on the 60% median income poverty measure to assess the extent and nature of in-work poverty using a range of poverty measures; by providing a more in-depth assessment of the relationship between social security and tax credits and in-work poverty than appears in existing studies; and by contributing to the sparse literature on in-work poverty transitions.
-The research will identify a series of policy options to tackle in-work poverty in the UK and will discuss the contribution that these options might make to reducing poverty amongst working families.
+The project comprised quantitative analysis of the Family Resources Survey/Households Below Average Income and Understanding Society surveys.
+It sought to introduce innovations in terms of the analysis of in-work poverty by moving beyond an exclusive focus on the 60% median income poverty measure to assess the extent and nature of in-work poverty using a range of poverty measures; by providing a more in-depth assessment of the relationship between social security and tax credits and in-work poverty than appears in existing studies; and by contributing to the sparse literature on in-work poverty transitions.

 Final report: released 22 May

 This project has now been completed and you can access the final research report here.